Analyzing FSD Pharma (HUGE) and Its Rivals

-FSD Pharma (NASDAQ: HUGE) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
-We will compare FSD Pharma to similar businesses based on the strength of its profitability, institutional ownership, analyst recommendations, valuation, risk, dividends and earnings.
+FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
+We will compare FSD Pharma to similar companies based on the strength of its institutional ownership, risk, earnings, dividends, valuation, profitability and analyst recommendations.

+0.3% of FSD Pharma shares are held by institutional investors.
+Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
+25.8% of shares of all “Medicinals & botanicals” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares FSD Pharma and its peers revenue, earnings per share and valuation.
+This table compares FSD Pharma and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue